Filipe Luís: Return to Atlético Madrid

 On 28 July 2015, Filipe Luís re-joined Atlético Madrid on a four-year deal for an undisclosed fee.
-He made his return to the team on 22 August as they opened the season with a 1–0 home victory against newly promoted UD Las Palmas.
+He made his return to the team on 22 August as they opened the season with a 1–0 home victory against newly promoted Las Palmas.
 In the 3–0 win in the reverse fixture the following 17 January, he scored his first goal since returning.

-On 30 January 2016, Filipe Luís was sent off in the first half of a 1–2 loss at FC Barcelona for a challenge on Lionel Messi, and teammate Diego Godín was later also dismissed.
+On 30 January 2016, Filipe Luís was sent off in the first half of a 1–2 loss at Barcelona for a challenge on Lionel Messi, and teammate Diego Godín was later also dismissed.
 The duo escaped criticism by manager Diego Simeone, but Filipe Luís was subsequently handed a three-match ban.
 He continued being an undisputed starter during his spell at the Vicente Calderón Stadium.

-In March 2018, after a collision with FC Lokomotiv Moscow's Eder in a Europa League tie, Filipe Luís broke the fibula in his left leg, initially being thought to miss the rest of the season and thus the 2018 FIFA World Cup but making a recovery in two months.
+In March 2018, after a collision with Lokomotiv Moscow's Eder in a Europa League tie, Filipe Luís broke the fibula in his left leg, initially being thought to miss the rest of the season and thus the 2018 FIFA World Cup but making a recovery in two months.
 He ended his second stint at Atlético upon the expiration of his contract, on 30 June 2019.